This hydroponic indoor vegetable garden has changed the way my family eats

 It’s all thanks to Lettuce Grow, a startup that creates self-watering, self-fertilizing machine designed to help families grow a fifth of their produce at home.
 I’ve been testing the device, which uses the science of hydroponics to optimize the growing process, allowing leafy vegetables and herbs to go from seedlings to ready-to-eat in two or three weeks.
 And the compact, six-foot-tall device is beautiful to boot, standing like a sculptural plant wall in a corner of our kitchen.

-Zoey Deschanel and her business partner Jacob Pechenik founded Lettuce Grow in 2018 in an effort to simplify growing fresh nutritious food at home.
+Zooey Deschanel and her business partner Jacob Pechenik founded Lettuce Grow in 2018 in an effort to simplify growing fresh nutritious food at home.
 The machine, called the Farmstand, allows you to grow between 12 and 36 plants and starts at $348.
 Since it is modular, you can start with a smaller version and add new levels over time.
 If you have a sunny garden or deck, you can leave it outside.
 But you can also keep it indoors if you buy the brand’s LED lighting system.

 Lettuce Grow is a pricey investment, but Pechenik says that it will pay for itself within the year since you’ll save money buying fresh produce from the grocery store.
 Given how much I’ve grown over the past two months, this checks out.
 But it also depends on how much you typically spend on veggies: The Farmstand is likely to appeal to health-conscious consumers who shop at Whole Foods and farmer’s markets and have disposable income to spare.
 But Lettuce Grow is committed to making the device available to other communities as well.
 For every 10 Farm Stands the company sells, it donates one to a school, nonprofit, or other community groups.
 So far it has donated several hundred devices, along with a million dollars to support these organizations.